 What is Creto DPS?

-Creto DPS is a PERMANENT, ONE TIME APPLICATION, water based, internal membrane forming sealant that completely waterproofs, strengthens, cures, dust proofs, and preserves concrete substrates.
+Creto Deep Penetrating Sealer or DPS for short, is a PERMANENT, ONE TIME APPLICATION, water based, internal membrane forming sealant that completely waterproofs, strengthens, cures, dust proofs, and preserves concrete substrates.
 By penetrating deep and reacting with the free lime and alkali present in concrete, Creto DPS solidifies the concrete into a solid, non-porous mass.
 This creates a permanent internal seal that BECOMES PART OF THE CONCRETE, not just a surface coating.
 Creto DPS protects without changing the color or texture of the surface.
 Creto DPS is not a surface sealer.
 Creto DPS effectively starts working as a sealer about 2 to 3 mm below the surface.
 However, Creto DPS is much more than just your regular concrete sealer.
 Creto DPS contains a proprietary catalyst which causes a chain reaction to start:

 -It allows DPS to penetrate below the surface of the concrete or alkali bearing substrate where it pursues moisture down through the substrate.